BenMeehan/go-smpl/Readme.md

 # Go Simple Configuration

-A simple method to use configurations in golang that gets the job done.
+git

-It is inspired by the fact that most configrations are just simple key-value pairs, where value is mostly a string or an array.
+It is inspired by the fact that most configrations are just simple key-value pairs, which might change often.
+Instead of setting an ENV variable everytime, this project aims to get the configurations at runtime from a file or URL.

 ## Features